 Pupils do not have to be lesbian, gay, trans-sexual, bi-sexual, trans-gender or gender neutral to experience this type of bullying.
 In most cases being different can be enough.
-Bullying activities may include but are not exclusive to:
+Bullying activities may include:

 - Name calling, mockery, mimicry

 - Derogatory or deliberately upsetting comments about appearance or clothing

 - Gender specific comments, e.g. boys shouldn't play with dolls, girls can't play football

 - Physical aggression or threats

 - Cyber bullying